Motor Vehicle Power of Attorney Forms

-In some states, the form may allow the owner to create a Power of Attorney for their boat or trailer as well.
+In some states, the form may allow the owner to create a power of attorney for their boat or trailer.

 The motor vehicle owner should pay special attention to any signing requirements to ensure the smooth passage of their motor vehicle power of attorney application.
-Some states will not require any to be met, whereas other states will require acknowledgment by a Notary Public and/or for the Principal to sign their name before one (1) or more witnesses.
+Some states will not require any, whereas others will require acknowledgment by a notary public and/or the principal to sign their name before one (1) or more witnesses.

 How to Get a Motor Vehicle Power of Attorney